Legal Advice for Consumers' Rights — 46 results

 Credit is critical in our society.
 This Legal Guide talks about the rights that you have when you apply for credit, the laws that are involved, and answers questions about your right to credit.

-Written by attorney Michael T Millar, 12 months ago.
+Written by attorney Michael T Millar, about 1 year ago.

 Under the New Jersey Consumer Fraud Act, one commits an act of consumer fraud in any one of three ways: (1) affirmative misrepresentations, (2) knowing omissions, and (3) certain regulatory... more

 Written by attorney David McCormack, over 1 year ago.